💰Margin Trading

 In order to perform a liquidation on exchange, a liquidator performs a trade on behalf on an account whose negative (short) position is being liquidated.
 The trade should exchange some asset whose position in the account is positive (long) for an asset whose position is negative (short), but should not turn the positive position to become negative or negative positions to become positive.
 The liquidator receives a part of the trade fees as a reward.
 The rewards are added to the liquidator's account.

-More formally, letbe the ID of the liquidator's account, andbe the ID of the account which is in margin call.
-Letbe the ID of an asset whose position in theaccount is positive (long), so, andbe the ID of an asset whose position in theaccount is negative (short), so .
-The liquidator trades the amountof theasset for the amountof theasset on behalf of theaccount:
+More formally, letj1be the ID of the liquidator's account, andj2be the ID of the account which is in margin call.
+Leti1be the ID of an asset whose position in thej2-thaccount is positive (long), sovi1,j2>0, andi2be the ID of an asset whose position in thej2-thaccount is negative (short), so vi2,j2<0.
+The liquidator trades the amountxi1of thei1-thasset for the amountxi2of thei2-thasset on behalf of thej2-thaccount:

 A part of the trade fees is added to the liquidator's positions in corresponding assets: